-The DCI report series (DCI: Data Centre, Cloud and Interconnection) provide comprehensive and granular tracking of data centre and interconnection markets around the world.
+The DCI report series (DCI: Data Centre, Cloud and Interconnection) provides comprehensive and granular tracking of data centre, hyperscale cloud and interconnection markets around the world.
 The data at the foundation of these reports is built on asset-level tracking and on-site visits of all the major sites in a given market.
-The aggregate market is measured on a space, rack and power basis — providing multiple views of a market that is adjusted for context.
-On top of this, the hyperscale component of supply and absorption is clearly identified, tracked and projected, while build pipelines are clearly laid out.
-A view of the market is presented for the present day, projected on a five-year basis and also includes a theoretical maximum that provides a picture of full capacity if all data centre assets – land banks, expansion plans – are converted to live inventory.
-Hyperscale and cloud on-ramp locations are mapped out and provide an additional layer to the analysis of data centre clusters.
-Finally, the value of the market, equivalent to total colocation spend, is estimated and projected on a five-year basis.
+The aggregate market is measured on a rack and critical power basis — providing multiple views of a market that is adjusted for context.
+On top of this, the hyperscale component of supply and absorption is clearly identified, tracked, and projected, while build pipelines are clearly laid out.
+Hyperscale availability zones, self-builds, and cloud on-ramp locations are mapped out and provide an additional layer to the analysis of data centre clusters.

-This report is the definitive resource for any data centre operator, investor or end user (service provider, enterprise or hyperscale) that is looking to understand or project the third party data centre colocation market in the two major Australia metros of Sydney and Melbourne.
+This report is the definitive resource for any datacentre operator, investor or end user (service provider, enterprise or hyperscale) that is looking to understand or project the third party data centre colocation market in the two major Australian metros of Sydney and Melbourne.